 1. Broiler Chickens

-Rabbits, like chickens, are a favorite treat for predators, so they must be kept well-protected.
-Not every rabbit is going to do well on pasture, so look for breed stock from someone who is already raising them in this way if that is your intention.
+Rabbits, like chickens, are a favorite treat for predators, so you must ensure their protection.
+Not every rabbit does well on pasture, so look for breed stock from a person who already raises them in this way if that is your intention.

-Flowers are very similar to vegetables in that shelf-life matters.
+Flowers are similar to vegetables: Shelf-life matters.
 Make sure you have a nice cool place to take your flowers to get the field heat off and keep them fresh for market.
-“Local flowers” is a popular enterprise right now, so make sure you are not diving into a saturated market before, well, diving in.
+The concept of “local flowers” is a popular enterprise, so make sure before you start that you won’t be entering a saturated market.